opentensor/old-docs/src/nested/Introduction.md

 # Introduction

-Bittensor is a protocol that powers a scalable, open-source, and decentralized neural network.
-By integrating blockchain and machine learning technology, the system is designed to streamline and incentivize the production of artificial intelligence.
+Bittensor is an open-source protocol that powers a scalable, decentralized neural network.
+The system is designed to incentivize the production of artificial intelligence by training models within a blockchain infrastructure and rewarding performance with a custom digital currency.

-*We are, effectively, creating a market for machine intelligence: commodifying mathematical representations of insight gained through data and building an infrastructure to support this.*